Reading time: 5 min.

 How does forehead reduction surgery work?

-Forehead reduction surgery involves removing the skin between your existing hairline and your desired new hairline.
+Forehead reduction surgery involves removing the forehead skin between your existing hairline and your desired new hairline.
 The scalp skin is then drawn down to create your new hairline.
 Your surgeon will put some stitches in to promote fast healing.

 Some clinics perform this procedure under general anaesthetic, while others use local anaesthetic.